Frequently Asked Questions

 • How strong are academics at Millbrook?

 Our academics are rigorous and personal.
-With an average class size of 11–14 students, teachers can truly know your child’s strengths and challenges.
-Advanced Placement and honors courses are available across disciplines, and motivated students can pursue independent studies or semester-away programs.
+With an average class size of 11–14 students, teachers truly know your child’s strengths and challenges.
+Advanced and honors courses are available across disciplines, and motivated students can pursue independent studies or semester-away programs.
 Extra help and peer tutoring are built right into the schedule, so support is always close at hand.

 • What is the Trevor-Lovejoy Zoo, and why is it special?